Sport and Exercise Science - BSc (Hons) *

 Overview

-Our Sport and Exercise Science course will equip you with the skills to become a practitioner in the sport and exercise industry; either helping leading athletes to achieve their potential, or working with members of the public to achieve their goals.
-You will be taught in our recently extended £71 million City South Campus based in Edgbaston, Birmingham.
+Our BSc (Hons) in Sport and Exercise Science will equip you with the skills to achieve your potential as a practitioner within the sport and exercise industry; either helping leading athletes to achieve their potential or working with members of the public from a diverse range of backgrounds and circumstances to achieve their goals.

 What's covered in this course?